 8:30 PM – I try to finish working in my office by 8 PM so I can do my self-care routine.
 I place a castor oil pack on my abdomen to help soothe my digestive system (my weak spot).
 I’m always hungry and searching for a snack in the evening, so I usually sip on my Simple Vegan Golden Milk.
 I’d love to tell you I read or meditate for the hour that the castor oil sits on my stomach…but I catch up on my favourite shows.
 This is something I LOVE and allows me to shut off my brain and just chill.
 So I categorize this under self-care. 😉

 Have you started eating healthy or are looking to start?
 I’m curious, what was the first thing you changed or are looking to change?
-Comment below or share it in my free Facebook group, Natural Healthy Home.
+Comment below or share it in my free Facebook group, Clear Skin For Life.
 I give daily inspiration for healthy living there, too!

 A nutrition packed smoothie that's mom and toddler approved!

 5 minTotal Time

 Yields 2 cups

 - 1 ½ cup unsweetened dairy-free milk (coconut, almond, or cashew)